tdongsi/SqlTests/octopress/source/_posts/2016_01_General/2016-01-21-classic-interview-questions.markdown

 Read the [Wikipedia entry](https://en.wikipedia.org/wiki/Lowest_common_ancestor) for full description and its usage.
 For example, the LCA is involved in the definition of distance between two nodes in a tree.

+There are a few variants of LCA problem that are covered in this section:

+* Binary Search Tree
+* Binary Tree
+* Binary Tree with parent pointer

 #### Binary Search Tree (BST)

 By using [BST property](https://www.geeksforgeeks.org/lowest-common-ancestor-in-a-binary-search-tree/), finding LCA can be done easily by performing a binary search ([Leetcode example](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/submissions/)):